KurtBoehm/picta-vscode-theme/.github/pull_request_template.md

 - [ ] Added/updated colors
 - [ ] Added/updated documentation/README
-- [ ] Tested in `KurBo Light` theme
+- [ ] Tested in `Picta Light` theme

-Take a look at the [Contribute](https://github.com/KurtBoehm/kurbo-vscode-theme#contribute) section for more information on how test your changes locally.
+Take a look at the [Contribute](https://github.com/KurtBoehm/picta-vscode-theme#contribute) section for more information on how test your changes locally.